 The new children's collection of embroidery from Etnodim is dedicated to Ukrainian fairy tales

-The designer of the brand, Liliya Kasyanchuk, took as a basis four popular Ukrainian fairy tales: "Sirko", "Kyril Kozhumyaka", "Egg-Raitse", "The Reed Girl".
-Having studied each one separately, the designer developed unique ornaments that reflect the idea, imagery and moral of each fairy tale.
-Ukrainian fairy tales reflect the beliefs, values, and lifestyle of the Ukrainian people.
-Since ancient times, a fairy tale has been a way of transmitting information to future generations, a way to explain natural phenomena or to understand life and relationships between people.
+The designer of the brand, Liliya Kasyanchuk, took four popular Ukrainian fairy tales as a basis: "Sirko", "Kyrilo Kozhumiaka", "Yajce-Raitse", "The Reed Girl".
+Having studied each separately, the designer developed unique ornaments reflecting each fairy tale's idea, imagery, and moral.
+Ukrainian fairy tales reflect the Ukrainian people's beliefs, values, and lifestyles.
+Since ancient times, a fairy tale has been a way of transmitting information to future generations, explaining natural phenomena, or understanding life and relationships between people.
 In addition, a fairy tale can psychologically support a child in the modern world, explaining to him the existence of good and evil and the struggle between them.
-The fairy tale "Sirko" teaches to help each other in difficult times.
+The fairy tale "Sirko" teaches kids to help each other in difficult times.

-The tale of "Kyril Kozhumyak" raises the theme of patriotism, courage, courage and the fight against the "snake".
+The tale of "Kyrilo Kozhumiaka" extends the theme of patriotism, courage, and the fight against the "snake".

-"Egg-Raitse" is an instructive story of the struggle between good and evil.
-About honesty, generosity and a sharp mind.
+"Yajce-Raitse" is an instructive story of the struggle between good and evil.
+About honesty, generosity, and a sharp mind.

 The fairy tale "The Reed Girl" teaches the little reader courage and kindness.

-The term fairy tale comes from the word "to tell", because this work is told.
-Previously, a fairy tale was a constant companion of a person and preserved his memory of the past.
+The term fairy tale comes from the word "to tell" because this work is told.
+Previously, a fairy tale was a person's constant companion and preserved his memory of the past.